 - Swimsuits, night clothes and rain gear have no color requirement.

-- Jeans, cords or other trousers are acceptable as weather dictates.
+- Jeans, black tights or similar long pants are acceptable as weather dictates.

-Laundry is gone for 24 hours each week; therefore, a ten day supply of clothing is suggested, depending on a child’s habits.
+Laundry is gone for 24-48 hours each week; a ten day supply of clothing is suggested, depending on a child’s habits.
 A mesh laundry bag is provided by camp.

-Recommendations for Swimmers: We prefer one-piece, quick-drying, nylon, swimsuits.
-If your daughter brings a two-piece suit, make sure it is practical for vigorous swim lessons and is of tasteful appearance.
+Recommendations for Swimmers: We prefer athletic one-piece, quick-drying, nylon, swimsuits.
+If your daughter brings a two-piece suit, make sure it is practical for vigorous swim lessons and is of appropriate design.
 Campers should have at least two suits.
-UV protection swim-shirts are available through Amerasport or grUVy wear.
+UV protection swim shirts are available through Amerasport or grUVy wear.
+Swim goggles are recommended.

-Sandals must have a heel strap; shoes or sandals that can get wet and be worn in a canoe (water shoes, Tevas, Chacos or Keens are good; flip flops are not); Crocs may be worn only if heel strap is in place.
+Sport Sandals must have a heel strap.
+Shoes or sandals that can get wet and be worn in a canoe are recommended.
+Water shoes, Tevas, Chacos or Keens are good; flip flops are not.
+Crocs may be worn only if the heel strap is in place.

-Special Events: Colorful attire is permitted for several special events each session.
+Special Events: Colorful attire is permitted for a few special events each session.
 For first session and full season campers these include the 4th of July, and Wyo Valentines.
-For second session and full season campers these include Wyo Holiday, Wyoween, and Cinco de Wyo.
-Campers do not need an outfit for each holiday, but could pack something colorful that work for most.
+For second session and full season campers these include, Wyo Holiday and Wyoween.
+Campers do not need an outfit for each holiday, but could pack something colorful that works for most.
 Red is popular.

 Personal Labels for Clothing and Gear are mandatory and may be ordered through Amerasport or Oliver’s Labels (which are available through your CampInTouch Account).
-If you order clothing through Amerasport prior to May 1 and you request, their labels can be attached free of charge.
+If you order clothing and labels through Amerasport prior to May 1 and if requested, they can attach labels free of charge.
 (Click on this service option under the Names Tapes & Stampers tab.)